 - Fireworks.

 Keep the parrot away from windows near the street.
-Don’t put the parrot in with the home theater if you’re playing loud or busy action movies.
+Don’t put the parrot near a home theater if you’re playing loud or busy action movies.

 If you have an energetic toddler or pet, keep them separate from the parrot.
-Even something that whizzes by, such as a dart fired from a Nerf gun, could unsettle the parrot.
+Even something that whizzes by, like a dart fired from a Nerf gun, could unsettle a parrot.

 New Toys or Cages

-Parrots are easily upset by change.
-If you place a new toy in its cage, the parrot might think it’s a predator.
+Parrots get upset by change.
+If you place a new toy in their cage, they might think it’s a predator.
 This can cause them to retreat to the far edge of the cage, scream, or attack the toy.

 A new cage can stress out a parrot because this is a place of retreat where it feels unsafe.
-If you suddenly transition it to a new space, the parrot will feel unsettled, insecure, and uncertain about its surroundings.
+If you suddenly move the parrot to a new space, it’ll feel unsettled, insecure, and uncertain.

 Changing Surroundings